The Annual Review Of The Exposure Control Plan Must Document

 Think of this review process as part of an ongoing conversation with your workplace, not a bureaucratic exercise.
 Each cycle should leave you with better understanding and safer conditions than when you started.

 Start by scheduling your next review before completing this one.
-Set realistic timelines for each phase.
-Consider this: assign clear ownership for follow-up tasks.
+Which means set realistic timelines for each phase.
+Also, assign clear ownership for follow-up tasks.
 Most importantly, communicate findings and improvements to all affected workers – transparency builds trust and engagement.

 Making It Sustainable